alistairkeys/guessword/readme.md

 I'd suggest some manual curation of the words if you can be bothered as there are some uncommon ones that would be hard to guess.

-The bg.png and font in the dat dir are just copied verbatin from one of Boxy's example. :)
+The bg.png and font in the data dir are just copied verbatin from one of Boxy's example. :)

 ## Licence